suyogkad/freshForecast/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+## License

+While the utilized dataset is open and accessible from [Open Data Nepal](https://opendatanepal.com/dataset/kalimati-tarkari-dataset), this project's codebase is not open source and is intended solely for educational and academic viewing.
+Usage, modification, or distribution of the code requires explicit permission from the author.
+View [LICENSE](https://github.com/suyogkad/freshForecast/blob/main/LICENSE) for more details.